Shrinjita/Chatbot/README.md

 2. **Enter your Hugging Face Token:**
    - When prompted, input your Hugging Face token in the provided field.
 This token is necessary for accessing the LLaMA model.
+   - **Note:** The LLaMA model is part of a gated community on Hugging Face.
+To access it, you may need to apply for access on their website and provide details about your intended use case.
+Once approved, you will receive a token that you can use in this application.

 3. **Provide a prompt:**
    - Type your query or prompt in the designated input box.